muhanzhang/LinkPrediction/README.md

 Requirements
 ------------

-Torch library _nnsparse_ is required to load data in libsvm format.
+Torch libraries _nnsparse_ and  _svm_ are required to load data in libsvm format.
 Install it by:

     luarocks install --local nnsparse
+    luarocks install --local svm

 MATLAB Toolbox Bioinformatics is required to calculate graph shortest distance in "graph2vector.m".